Overlooked button on your car may help save on gas

 This ensures that you’re recirculating air-conditioned air rather than hot air from outside.

-Now that summer is fast approaching, Ruhl said the air recirculation button is great for boosting your AC to help the cabin of your vehicle get as cold as possible, quickly.
+Now that summer is fast approaching, Ruhl said the air recirculation button is great for boosting your AC to help the cabin of you vehicle get as cold as possible, quickly.

 Another function of this climate control system is to stop pollution and exhaust fumes from entering the vehicle.